 International Lego Day

-LEGOS have been around for over 90 years and there’s a good reason for that fact.
+LEGOS have been around for over 90 years, and there’s a good reason for that.
 Both adults and children alike love to play with these colorful plastic bricks.
-They love to play with them because these bricks inspire creativity in anyone and everyone who touches them.
-And this toy’s name alludes to its universal appeal.
+They are drawn to them because these bricks inspire creativity in anyone who touches them.
+The toy’s name alludes to its universal appeal.

-LEGO is an abbreviation that’s made up of two Danish words that together mean “play well.”
-It’s not just the name of the company but the ideal they aspire to and that’s why we think that many people are probably going to want to observe International LEGO Day.
-This holiday is observed annually on January 28th every year.
+LEGO is an abbreviation made up of two Danish words that together mean “play well.”
+It’s not just the name of the company but also the ideal they aspire to, and that’s why we think many people are likely to observe International LEGO Day.
+This holiday is observed annually on January 28th.

 The History Of International LEGO Day

-This holiday has been established on the date that Danish carpenter Godtfred Kirk Christiansen first submitted his patent for the original LEGO brick in 1958.
-However, although the patent wasn’t filed for this invention until then it was actually created many years before that date.
+This holiday was established on the date that Danish carpenter Godtfred Kirk Christiansen first submitted his patent for the original LEGO brick in 1958.
+However, the patent for this invention wasn’t filed until then; it was actually created many years before that date.
 The company was originally founded in 1932 when Godtfred created a variety of wooden toys.

 Yes, LEGO bricks were originally made out of wood.
 They wouldn’t start to be made out of plastic until about 1949.
-From 1949 through the mid-1960s, LEGO would end up growing into a global company that sold toys in over 42 different countries.
-Over the years, this company has continued to grow and it’s now estimated that they have produced over 600 billion bricks.
+From 1949 through the mid-1960s, LEGO grew into a global company that sold toys in over 42 different countries.
+Over the years, this company has continued to grow, and it’s now estimated that they have produced over 600 billion bricks.

 Some Cool LEGO Facts